Administration

 Patient Care Delivery Team

-Kaiki Gunderson-Cook, RN, CHPN, was born on Oahu and moved to Waimea when she was three years old.
-She wanted to become a veterinarian and completed her bachelor’s degree in animal science at the University of Hawaii at Hilo.
-She worked as a vet tech before moving to New Zealand in 2008, hoping to go to veterinary school there.
-She moved back to Waimea and went to nursing school at Hawaii Community College.
-After graduating from nursing school, she worked as a home health nurse for a year before joining our team as a Nurse Case Manager in 2013.
+Kaiki Gunderson-Cook, RN, was born on Oahu and moved to Waimea when she was three.
+She wanted to become a veterinarian and completed her bachelor’s in animal science at the University of Hawaii at Hilo.
+She worked as a vet tech before moving to New Zealand in 2008, hoping to attend veterinary school there.
+She moved back to Waimea and attended Hawaii Community College nursing school.
+After graduating from nursing school, she worked as a home health nurse for a year before joining our team as a Clinical Operations Manager/Case Manager in 2013.
 Kaiki enjoys being able to give back to the community.
-When she is not working as a hospice nurse, she volunteers as a board member and dog trainer for Hawaii Fi-Do Service Dogs to assist the growing need on Hawaii Island.

-Nina Millar, RN, is a 30+ year resident of Hawaii Island.
-She became a registered nurse in 1990, after attending the University of Hawaii at Hilo.
+Nina Millar, RN, has lived on Hawaii Island for more than thirty years.
+She became a registered nurse in 1990 after attending the University of Hawaii at Hilo.
 She is also a midwife, graduating from the Midwifery Program at the Maternity Center in Texas in 1983.
 Armed with this unusual combination of practices, which includes several years as a home health care nurse, Nina feels lucky to be present at both the beginning and the end of lives here in North Hawaii.
 Nina is an After-Hours Nurse for NHH.

 Monica Newcomb, RN, BS, CHPN, joined our hospice team as a Nurse Case Manager in 2017.
 Monica moved to Hawaii Island from Poughkeepsie, New York, where she was working for Hudson Valley Hospice.
 Monica began her career getting a degree in biology from Syracuse University and then attended nursing school.
 She has worked in several capacities at various hospices for 17 years.
 She and her husband live in Waikoloa and are Hawaii Preparatory Academy parents.